dphasst17/php-web/Readme.md

 # php-web
-Introduction
+Introduction:

-This is a web project that sells laptop and accessories products using Docker.
+- This is a web project that sells laptop and accessories products using Docker.
 The project includes a simple website that displays products and allows users to purchase them.

-Requirements
+# Requirements

-#### Docker.
+#### - Docker.
-#### Docker Compose.
+#### - Docker Compose.

 Clone the project into your computer.

 Run the following command to create the containers: docker-compose up -d
 Access the website at http://localhost:8000.

 Configuration

 The project's settings are stored in the docker-compose.yml file.
 You can change these settings to suit your needs.

 Learn more
 To learn more about Docker, visit the Docker website: https://www.docker.com/

-License
-This project is licensed under the MIT License.

 Products
 This project sells laptop and accessories products, including: